-The island was quiet and undisturbed when we first began camping here five years ago, and we think it should stay like that.
-We believe in living a simple and natural lifestyle, caring for our surroundings while making a minimal negative impact on our environment.
+The island was quiet and undisturbed when we first began camping on the beach here seven years ago, and we think it should stay like that.
+We believe in living a simple and natural lifestyle, caring for our surroundings and being responsible while making a minimal negative impact on our environment.

 No noisy generators!
 No plastic water bottles for sale!
 Minimal waste!
 Reuse and Recycle almost everything!

 Since there was no development here when we arrived – no other guesthouses and restaurants – there was no running water or electricity on the island either.
 So we left generators for the main land.
 We produce our own electricity with solar panels to power our music, lights, and electronics.
 All guests are invited to charge their electrical devices before coming to the island, however the charging station in our restaurant and lounge is available between 9:ooam and 4:00pm.

 RAIN WATER + FILTER + NO PLASTIC = DRINKING WATER

 “One-time-use” plastic water bottles are simply unnecessary trash, especially in Cambodia where they don’t really recycle plastic and most of it ends up in our ocean when tossed.
 So, these small plastic water bottles are not allowed or sold at Nomad’s Land.
 Instead, we collect and store over 100,000 litres of natural rain water during the monsoon season.
 Using 3 stages water filter, we filter our own H20 and provide drinking water to all our guests.
 Each guest receives a reusable plastic water bottle to use for the duration of their stay… so this means no unnecessary waste and good clean H20!

 A $2 contribution is charged for drinking water during the length of your stay.

 In order to keep enough water for everybody on the island we use khmer style showers and dry toilets, and “don’t waste a drop, water is precious” is our karmic slogan.